The Irish Breakfast Band

 Thanks for visiting the Irish Breakfast Band on-line!
 This site will be updated periodically, so please check back soon!

 Original page design by Coyote Consulting.
-Assistance with establishing this website (as well as the art direction and design for our newest CD, On High Cross Farm) by Jamie Bresner of nearestexit studio.
+Assistance with establishing this website (as well as the art direction and design for our 2005 CD, On High Cross Farm) by Jamie Bresner of nearestexit studio.
 Current web page maintenance by Gordon Johnston.
 Web page had been scanned for errors and multiple browser compatibility using Doctor HTML.
 Now that this service is no longer available, I have begun using the W3C Markup Validation Service.
-Last update March 13, 2012.
-Page text, photographs and graphics are property of the Irish Breakfast Band. © 2000, 2001 - Coyote Consulting and 2002-2012 - the Irish Breakfast Band.
+Last update September 23, 2014 (for the most part, minor update on April 27 and May 14, 2016).
+Page text, photographs and graphics are property of the Irish Breakfast Band. © 2000, 2001 - Coyote Consulting and 2002-2016 - the Irish Breakfast Band.

 This is the Irish Breakfast Band Main Page.